AntisocialAPD/AntisocialAPD/README.md

 # About Me
 I'm a Mining Engineer on the way to becoming a Software Engineer.

-- 👀 I’m interested in  Web Development, Programming & Graphics Design.
+- 👀 I’m interested in  Web Development, Programming, Graphics Design and maybe (Just maybe) Digital Marketing.

 - 🌱 I’m currently learning  Front End Web Development.